marekor555/gotari/README.md

 Gotari is an atari breakout clone written in go.

 # INSTALLING
-There is no pre-build binary, so user can customize options You need `git` and golang compiler(see [go.dev]("https://go.dev/dl"))
+There is no pre-build binary, so user can customize options.
+You need `git` and golang compiler(see [go.dev]("https://go.dev/dl"))

 1. Firstly, clone the repo: `git clone https://github.com/marekor555/gotari`